 Suicide is a grave concern for the 37 million diagnosed with clinical depression every year.
 Depression is exhausting.
 It fills your head with doubt and self-loathing and tries to convince you that death is the only solution.
 It lies, but too many end up believing it.

-Others commit suicide due to failed relationships, job loss, and financial devastation.
+Others die from suicide due to failed relationships, job loss, and financial devastation.
 Among children, bullying in its many forms is a factor.